-Further, members of both families testified that they had no knowledge of each other prior to Jasbir’s apparent death and transformation.
+Further, members of both families testified that they had no knowledge of each other prior to Jasbir’s death and transformation.

-Stevenson noted that additional facts that would argue against fraud included Jasbir’s family was not at all happy about his sudden Brahmin behavior and they initially disbelieved his statements regarding another life.
+Stevenson noted that additional facts that would argue against fraud included Jasbir’s family’s unhappiness about his sudden Brahmin behavior.
+Further, the family initially disbelieved his statements regarding another life.
 They scolded him and tried to suppress information about his transformation to fellow villagers.
 As noted, they were also afraid that Jaspir would leave them for his past life family.

 Spirit Being: A Holy Man Facilitates Sobha’s Reemergence in Jasbir’s Body

 In 1961, Ian Stevenson asked Jasbir what happened between the death of Sobha Ram in Vehedi and his reemergence in Rasulpur, through the revived body of Jasbir.
 Jasbir stated that after his death as Sobha, he met a sadhu or holy man, apparently in the spirit world.
 This holy man told him to “take cover” in the body of Jasbir, son of Girdhari Lal Jat.
 (8)